allebone/help.omni.af.mil/docs/PEX/Training.md

 4. A New Version of the Course wil appear with a new Version number listed.

-248

 5. A Course can only Create a New Version once.

+!!!
+NOTE
-NOTE: If you would like to edit the Grade Set once a course is built, all of the grades for BOIs and Tasks will disappear.
+    If you would like to edit the Grade Set once a course is built, all of the grades for BOIs and Tasks will disappear.
 You must manually change every graded Task and BOI within the course to its assigned grade.
 It is a huge deal to change the Grade Set once the course is built.

 Delete a course